cerbos/cerbos-fastmcp/docs/testing.md

 - Mock `AsyncCerbosClient` creation to test parameter handling without real network calls.
 - Use `monkeypatch.setenv()` to test environment variable behavior.
-- Exercise warm-up fail-fast scenarios by making mocked client construction raise exceptions.
-In tests you can call `await middleware.warm_up()` directly, while production traffic triggers the same path automatically.
+- Exercise initialization fail-fast scenarios by making mocked client construction raise exceptions.
+In tests you can call `await middleware._ensure_client()` directly or drive `await middleware.on_initialize(...)` to trigger the same path as production startup.

 ### Integration tests